CLA 101-8 First-Year Writing Seminar: Endless Exile: Homelessness in the Ancient Mediterranean

 This course is the third and final element of the second-year Greek series.
 In this course we will read significant sections of Homer’s Iliad in the original language.
 Students will develop an ability to read the Homeric dialect and gain an understanding of the conventions of ancient epic poetry.
 As we explore the earliest European literary work we will also survey several important scholarly issues regarding the nature and history of the poem, including the nature of its composition and its place in ancient Greek society.

 Latin 101-3 is the third quarter of the year-long elementary Latin sequence designed to introduce students to the fundamentals of classical Latin.
 Alongside the grammatical material in this class, students will work on expanding their Latin vocabulary and developing the basic skills for reading Latin texts that are necessary to continue successfully in the second year.
-During the first few weeks of the quarter, class meetings will be devoted to grammar review and completing Chapters 34-40 of "Wheelock's Latin".
-For the rest of the term, primary readings from Latin prose writers such as Cicero and Pliny the Younger will be assigned on a daily basis.
+Throughout the quarter, class meetings will be devoted to grammar review and completing Chapters 34-40 of Wheelock's Latin.
+Students will also read extensive selections from the Letters of Pliny the Younger.
 Students will be expected to develop reading, translation, and literary analysis skills in prepared passages from the original Latin text.